Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Riesz Spaces

 \end{prop}

 Both conservativity results are known as folklore in the theory of Riesz spaces.
 It is perhaps interesting, however, that here we obtain them in a completely syntactical (proof theoretic) way.

-Compared to the proof technique used in \cite{MOGbook, MOG2005} to prove the CAN--elimination theorem, our approach is novel in that our proof is based on the M--elimination theorem.
-We remark here that a proof of all the theorems stated in this section could have been obtained without using the M--elimination theorem, and instead following the proof structure adopted in \cite{MOGbook, MOG2005}.
-The proof technique based on the M--elimination theorem will be however of great value in proving the CAN elimination of the system \hmr{} in Section \ref{modal_section}.
+Compared to the proof method used in~\cite{MOGbook, MOG2005} to prove the CAN-elimination theorem, our approach is novel in that our proof is based on the M-elimination theorem.
+We remark here that a proof of all the theorems stated in this section could have been obtained without using the M-elimination theorem, and instead following the proof structure adopted in~\cite{MOGbook, MOG2005}.
+The proof technique based on the M-elimination theorem will be however of great value in proving the CAN elimination of the system \hmr{} in Section~\ref{modal_section}.